 Note: We’ve tested the oils on two different ATVs, a Honda and Polaris.

-This oil is manufactured by Valvoline and is a 10W-40 four-stroke oil.
+This Valvoline motor oil is a 10W-40 four-stroke oil.
 It’s a great choice as this oil is a conventional synthetic oil, the bottle container comes in 32 oz.
 Its viscosity index is about 150.
 The pour point of this product is at -33 degrees C and the flashpoint at 220 degrees F. It can only be applied in ATVs as per the standards of the product.

 It’s not advertised as a premium solution, but from our tests, it is a premium synthetic oil specially formulated for ATVs.
 It can prevent the engine from wearing and tearing, and it can also make the clutch of your ATV more efficient.